For existing Trilight Members: Customer Service 833-847-0824; Tech Support 833-847-0825, for Secure Bill Pay, 833-890-9221

 October 2019 –

 AEC announces partnership with Trilight to provide fiber services to the home.
 AEC will build and manage the fiber distribution lines and Trilight will offer retail services for multimedia-rich, future-proof fiber services, like fast Gigabit internet and crystal-clear television and voice service.
 Construction is currently underway for phase 1, which is a build out from our Jefferson City and Dandridge substations.
-The estimated completion date for phase 1 is second quarter 2020.
+The estimated completion date for phase 1 is late 2020.
 For more information, questions or comments you may reach Trilight Customer Service (toll-free) at 833.847.0824 or visit www.aecoop.org/fiberservices.

 September 2019 –